Valor6800/FRC-6800-2023-code/src/main/include/subsystems/HowToAddLogging.md

-# How to Add Dashboard Values to a Susbsytem
+# How to Add Dashboard Values to a Subsytem

 ## Step 1: In the header, extend Sendable and SendableHelper:

 ```
-    class NameOfSubsystem : public ValorSusbsystem, public wpi::Sendable, public wpi::SendableHelper<NameOfSubsystem>
+    class NameOfSubsystem : public ValorSubsystem, public wpi::Sendable, public wpi::SendableHelper<NameOfSubsystem>
 ```

 **Don't forget to change NameOfSubsystem to the name of YOUR subsystem**